srahman77/databrics/SparkUI/Debugging with the Apache Spark UI.md

      ![image](https://github.com/user-attachments/assets/295eda2b-78d3-4971-b6d9-28b022cbd166)
    * The most common reasons for executors being removed are:
       * Autoscaling: In this case it’s expected and not an error
       * Spot instance losses: The cloud provider is reclaiming your VMs.
+If you’re losing spot instances, you may be using an instance type that has a high reclaim rate.
+Consider changing your instance types.
+If you’re on Azure, refer to the pricing and eviction history section of the Azure Spot Virtual Machines topic to see how frequently each instance type gets reclaimed. *spot instance vms can be cheaper, but you have this issue of reclaiming it by the cloud provider*
       * Executors running out of memory
    * Failing jobs:
       * If you see any failing jobs, click on the link in description to get to their pages.
 Then scroll down to see the failed stage and a failure reason: